aghast/lbac-python/ch04/more-expressions.md

 Register Management
 -------------------

-Ironically, we're talking about **register management,** on a simulated machine that has no registers.
+Ironically, we're talking about **register management,** on a machine that has no registers.
 But that's okay, because if there *were* some registers, we would need to manage them, and we'd be having the same conversation at the same place.

 Sometimes this is referred to as the **calling convention(s)** or as the **ABI** (application binary interface).
 But regardless, there are some